Last Updated: 5 February 2015

 Feedback and complaints

-When you interact with us via our websites, social media channels, mobile applications or wireless internet (Online Platforms), we use Google Analytics to gather statistical information about your use of those Online Platforms e.g. which resources on a website are the most visited.
-The information we collect includes IP addresses, MAC IDs, geographical location, pages visited and computer information such as the operating system and browser being used.
+When you interact with us via our websites, social media channels, mobile applications or wireless internet (Online Platforms), we gather statistical information about your use of those Online Platforms e.g. which resources on a website are the most visited.
+The information we collect includes IP addresses, MAC addresses, geographical location, pages visited and computer information such as the operating system and browser being used.
 We use this statistical information to help us analyse the usage and performance of our products and to improve our offerings.
-We do not attempt to re-identify individuals.

 REMAINING ANONYMOUS OR USING A PSEUDONYM

-We also collect some information indirectly from you through our Electronic Monitoring Systems as a result of your use of Brisbane Airport’s facilities.
+We also collect some information indirectly from you through our Electronic Monitoring Systems and in-building infrastructure when you use the airport’s facilities.

 Collection from other sources

-We may also collect your personal information from other organisations we deal with when it is necessary to do so (e.g. when issuing access cards, investigating an incident, investigating fraud, responding to a claim, conducting a survey) including:
+We also collect your personal information from other organisations we deal with including:

-- Law enforcement agencies e.g. the Australian Federal Police, Queensland Police, Customs;
+- Law enforcement agencies e.g. the police, Customs;

-- Government agencies e.g. the Civil Aviation Safety Authority (CASA), WorkCover;
+- Government agencies e.g. the Civil Aviation Safety Authority (CASA), WorkCover, Airservices, Department of Immigration;

 - Our tenants and licensees e.g. airlines, car park operators, retail outlets;

-- Our contractors e.g. contracted security, car parking and cleaning companies; and
+- Our contractors e.g. contracted security, car parking and cleaning companies, marketing consultants, project companies.

 CONSEQUENCES OF NOT PROVIDING YOUR PERSONAL INFORMATION